Fort Worth Central Station

-Fort Worth Central Station (Amtrak: FTW) is an intermodal transit center in downtown Fort Worth, Texas.
-It serves two commuter rail lines (TEXRail and Trinity Railway Express), two Amtrak intercity rail lines (Texas Eagle and Heartland Flyer), and Greyhound intercity bus.
+Fort Worth Central Station (Amtrak: FTW) is an intermodal transit center in Fort Worth, Texas.
+Located at the corner of 9th Street and Jones Street on the east side of Downtown Fort Worth, it serves two commuter rail lines (TEXRail and Trinity Railway Express), two Amtrak intercity rail lines (Texas Eagle and Heartland Flyer), and Greyhound intercity bus.
 It also serves as the main transfer center for Trinity Metro, Fort Worth's public bus system.